Raffonsol/BookKeeper-System/README.md

 open) and navigate into this projects directory and run the command `npm i mysql`
 ### DB file
 using the `cd` command.
-Navigate to the DB directory, and run the command `node CreateBookKeeperDB.js` and then run the command `node populateDB.js`
+Navigate to the DB directory, and run the command `node server.js` when it asks you if you want to populate the database, enter 'y' only populate the database the first time you run.